Publications

 Few studies examine how often people of color voice their views or shape the discussion in civic or political decision-making groups.
 Existing studies do not link participants’ private preferences to what they say, and lack data on racial inequalities in individuals’ public speech.
 We analyze a large sample of citizens randomized to groups tasked with deciding on punishment for corporate malfeasance, an issue of consequence for communities of color.
 We develop systematic measures of racial inequality in voice and uptake during discussion.
 We find that members of color speak less and are less likely to mention their own preferences.
 These effects are not explained by racial differences in preferences or by being the lone racial minority.
 Race also shapes the uptake of preferences during discussion.
 A seat at the table does not suffice for equal voice.

 Enamorado, Ted, Anne McDonough, and Tali Mendelberg.
 “The Shadow Carceral State and Racial Inequality in Turnout.”
-(2024): n. pag.
-Print.
+British Journal of Political Science (2024): n. pag.

 Scholars have studied the carceral state extensively.
 However, little is known about the “shadow” carceral state, coercive institutions lacking even the limited safeguards of the carceral state.
 Pretrial incarceration is one such institution.
 It often lasts months and causes large resource losses.
 Yet it is imposed in rushed hearings, with wide discretion for bail judges.
 These circumstances facilitate quick, heuristic judgements relying on racial stereotypes of marginalized populations.
 We merge court records from Miami-Dade with voter records to estimate the effect of this “shadow” institution on turnout.
 We find that quasi-randomly assigned harsher bail judges depress voting by Black and Hispanic defendants.
 Consistent with heuristic processing, these racial disparities result only from inexperienced judges.
 Unlike judge experience, judge race does not matter; minority judges are as likely to impose detention and reduce turnout.
 The “shadow” carceral state undermines democratic participation, exacerbating racial inequality